Hydrology-IFH/roger/README.md

 documentation can be accessed locally by opening `doc/_build/html/index.html` in your browser.

-Future Online-Documentation:
-To learn more about Roger, make sure to [visit our documentation](https://roger.readthedocs.io/en/latest/).
+Future Online-Documentation will be here: [visit our documentation](https://roger.readthedocs.io/en/latest/).

 ## Features